 Furthermore, if you happen to be in Hong Kong this November, try some Dim Sum and join our workshop with Dr. Martin Janda, on understanding and managing implant complications!

-endless source of inspiration and most comfortable ambulance bed during “Parmenion” drills.
+to Florans, endless source of inspiration and most comfortable ambulance bed during “Parmenion” drills.
 May you rest in Ambulance heaven 🙂

 Mind the Gap ! or how the Implant-Abutment-Prosthesis interface matters..!